AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
 >Most Foundation Components are now deprecated with AEM 6.5.
-See the [release notes](/help/release-notes/deprecated-removed-features.md) for further informtaion.
+See the [release notes](/help/release-notes/deprecated-removed-features.md) for further information.
 >
->A Adobe recomenda aproveitar os [componentes principais](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html) mais modernos e extensíveis em projetos do AEM.
-These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/using.html) by your administrator.
+>A Adobe recomenda aproveitar os [componentes principais](https://docs.adobe.com/content/help/br/experience-manager-core-components/using/introduction.html) mais modernos e extensíveis em projetos do AEM.
+These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://docs.adobe.com/content/help/pt/experience-manager-core-components/using/get-started/using.html) by your administrator.
 >
 >Você pode usar o [AEM Modernize Tools Suite](https://opensource.adobe.com/aem-modernize-tools/) para refatorar seu site baseado em Componentes básicos para usar os Componentes principais.